ECE492W18T01/RaspberryPi/README.md

 sudo ds4drv &
 ```
 3. Pair bluetooth controller to the device:
-You can test that the device is properly connected by running utilities/joystick.py

 ## Running the application:
 1. Run drive.py from the RaspberryPi directory: